Dark, Gothic, horror and alternative photography isn’t everyone’s cup of tea…

 Then along came TV programs like The Addams Family and my favourite, The Munsters.
-In my teenage years, Hammer House of Horror scared the living daylights of me.
-Who remembers The House That Bled to Death?
+In my teenage years, Hammer House of Horror scared me silly when I watched The House That Bled to Death.

 I believe that there are things hidden that only a few of us will ever see or experience in our life times.
 The mundane amongst us will shrug that thought off immediately stating that it’s a lot of rubbish, but those of us who are open minded will at least question the existence.
 Take for example ghosts or spirits.
 I myself have experienced things that I don’t have an answer for and trust me, I am very skeptical.

 When I was about the age of 5 or 6 yrs old, I used to play a game were I would lie face down on my bed and float through it to lie on the floor.
 The dust particles would tickle the insides of my nostrils due to my mother never cleaning underneath the bed.
 If I heard someone come up the stairs, I’d be transported back to my body in a flash.

 I was always scared of going down the stairs in the old house in Heysham, near Morecambe as I used to think that a mad man would peer over the banister and come after me.
 I always used to edge down slowly with my back against the wall, facing the banister and once half way down, I would run the rest of the way.
 What made me this scared?

 Years later my daughter had an imaginary friend and at the same time, I would often see a shadow darting past out of the corner of my eye.
 There was no explanation for the shadow.